esa/pagmo2/doc/sphinx/docs/python/tutorials/nlopt_basics.rst

             maxeval:  disabled
             maxtime:  disabled

-In a few lines we have constructed a :class:`pygmo.algorithm` containing the slsqp solver from NLopt.
+In a few lines we have constructed a :class:`pygmo.algorithm` containing the ``"slsqp"`` solver from NLopt.
 For a list of solvers availbale via the NLopt library check the docs of :class:`~pygmo.nlopt`.
-In this tutorial we will make use of slsqp, a Sequential Quadratic Programming algorithm suited for generic Non Linear Programming problems (i.e. non linearly constrained single objective problems).
+In this tutorial we will make use of ``"slsqp"``, a Sequential Quadratic Programming algorithm suited for generic Non Linear Programming problems (i.e. non linearly constrained single objective problems).

 All the stopping criteria used by the NLopt library are available via dedicated attributes, so that we may, for